 Today’s Wonder of the Day was inspired by Nathaniel.
 Nathaniel Wonders, “Can Music Help You Think?”
 Thanks for WONDERing with us, Nathaniel!

-If you’re like most kids, you probably love listening to music.
+Do you love listening to music?
+Most kids do.
 What type of music do you like best?
 There’s nothing quite like the uplifting feeling you get from your favorite song.

 Where and when do you like to listen to music?
 Alone in your room?
 With a friend?
-Or while you’re studying?
+While you’re studying?

 Scientists have been interested in that question for a long time.
 However, there’s no straight answer.
-Studies have come up with different answers over the years.
+Studies have come to different conclusions over the years.

-For example, some scientists believe that music can help with reading and speaking skills.
+For example, some experts believe music can help with reading and speaking skills.
 It does so by improving the listener’s ability to distinguish between sounds and better understand language patterns.
 So if you’re studying for a language arts exam, listening to music might help!

 But what should you listen to?
 Classical music might be a good choice, as it can calm the nerves and help you focus.
 On the other hand, listening to loud, raucous music might have the opposite effect.
 It can keep your mind preoccupied with the music rather than the subject matter at hand.